depado/articles/pages/checklist-for-go-projects.md

 ## License

-First of all, when you start a FOSS project, **choose a license** !
+First of all, when you start a [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) project, **choose a license** !
 Don't leave your repository with no `LICENSE`, otherwise, by default, your repository is considered copyrighted.
-Which means : Literally nobody can use what you did.
+Which means :
+Literally nobody can use what you crafted.

 As said on the excellent [choosealicense.com](https://choosealicense.com/) on [this page](https://choosealicense.com/no-permission/) :